Whether you’re a beginner gardener or a skilled crop farmer, Alpha Green Milling Co.’s line of fertilizers is what you need for your soil.

 All the benefits of Nutrient Pure, plus phosphorus, calcium, and silica.

-Perfect for any soil that requires extra nutrients to promote healthy plant growth.
+Perfect addition to any soil that requires extra nutrients to promote healthy plant growth.

 2-4-4-2 Alfalfa + Rock Phosphate + Sulfate of Potash